puneet4840/DevOps-/6 - Terraform/6 - Terraform state file.md

 - storage_account_name: The Azure Storage Account where Terraform will store the state file.
 - container_name: The Azure Storage Container inside the Storage Account.
 - key: The name of the Terraform state file (e.g., prod.terraform.tfstate).
+- access_key: It is the key to access the storage account directly from your terraform.
+Without this key, terrafomr will not work.

 **Step 3: Initialize Terraform with Remote Backend**: